Athlete Sponsorship Programs Are Broken. Here’s How We Can Fix Them.

 Aidan Goldie, a science teacher, ski mountaineer, and diversity advocate based in Carbondale, Colorado, was selected as part of the inaugural SAMI class.
 He and his mentor, Chris Davenport, ski together and text on a regular basis.

-The mentorship program, he says, is doing exactly what it set out to: bridge historic inequities by lifting new voices up.
+The mentorship program, he said, is doing exactly what it set out to: bridge historic inequities by lifting new voices up.

 Over the past year, a third model of sponsorship has emerged: eschewing the somewhat elitist idea of the athlete altogether and instead sponsoring changemakers from diverse backgrounds who can speak to new audiences and untapped markets.